Kenn011/Kenn011/ReadMe.md

-# 💫 Hey there!
+# Hey there! 👋

-I'm **Kee**, a **Software Engineering Student** focused on building real-world software and growing into a strong full-stack engineer.
+I'm **Kee**, a **Software Engineering Student** focused on building real-world software and growing as a **Frontend Developer** and **AI Automation Specialist**.

-I enjoy turning ideas into working products, designing systems, solving problems, and understanding **how things work behind the code**.
+I enjoy turning ideas into working products, designing clean and useful interfaces, solving problems, and understanding **how things work behind the code**.

 I'm especially interested in building software that can **automate repetitive work, connect different systems, and make everyday processes simpler**.

 ### 🚀 What I Like Building

-* 💻 Full-stack applications
+* 💻 Frontend web applications
-* 🤖 Automation and AI-powered tools
+* 🤖 AI-powered tools and automation
+* 🔗 API integrations and workflows
 * 🧩 Systems that solve real-world problems

-* 📱 Useful web and mobile products
+### 🛠️ Tech Skills

+I work with a variety of tools and technologies for frontend development, automation, and software development.

+**Note:** Some of the backend tools and technologies listed in my Tech Skills are **currently being learned and developed further**.

 ### ⚡ Fun Facts